jenkinsci/immuniweb-plugin/README.md

 ## Installation

-Add ImmuniWeb plugin to your pipeline to run automated scans.
+Add ImmuniWeb Neuron plugin to your pipeline to run automated scans.

 ## LICENSE